prajolshrestha/Image-Processing-and-Computer-Vision-Problems/object detection/readme.md

-# Object detection in Images and in videos.
+# Object detection in Images and in videos (Realtime).

 we can use webcam to detect objects.